Subscribe to updates

 Summary

-The Buckinghamshire Council meeting on 26 November 2025 included a presentation from the Thames Valley Police and Crime Commissioner and the Chief Constable, and was scheduled to cover street trading controls, reports from cabinet members, and a series of notices of motion.
-Councillors were also scheduled to discuss the appointment of an interim chief executive officer, and to answer questions on notice.
+The Buckinghamshire Council meeting scheduled for 26 November 2025 included a presentation from the Thames Valley Police and Crime Commissioner and the Chief Constable, and a discussion on street trading controls.
+Councillors were also scheduled to discuss reports from cabinet members, and consider several notices of motion.
+The meeting was also scheduled to include the appointment of an interim Chief Executive Officer.

 Appointment of Interim Chief Executive Officer